transentis/bptk_py/docs/sd-dsl/how-to/how_to_sd_user_defined_functions/how_to_sd_user_defined_functions.rst

 .. image:: output_18_0.png

-We can do all the usual arithmethic:
+We can do all the usual arithmetic:

 .. code:: ipython3